mono/website/archived/accessibility_team_meetings_2008_jul_16.md

     but hit a roadblock that monocov, the code coverage tool I use to tell me how good my tests are, no longer works with mono from svn so I patched monocov, and that got committed today actually 06:07
-    Miguel has been out of the country, so still waiting on that Olive patch :-) **< knocte> **
+    Miguel has been away, so still waiting on that Olive patch :-) **< knocte> **
     mm great idea the monocov use
     **<@sandy> **